ZohrehAshtarilarki/ZohrehAshtarilarki/README.md

 - 👯 I’m looking to collaborate on team projects
 - 🤔 I’m looking for help with preparing for an interview
 - 💬 Ask me about Java
-- 📫 How to reach me: zohreh.ashtarilarki@sjsu.edu
+- 📫 How to reach me: Zohrehashtari.144@gmail.com
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I think I am funny